Bellerin: Goals are going to come 'very quickly' for Arsenal under Arteta | Goal.com

 The north London side have lost just once in nine matches in all competitions with Arteta in the dugout.

 However, that is countered by the fact they have won just three games in that time.
-Two of those victories were in the FA Cup, with a run of four successive Premier League draws leaving the club in 10th place, the same position they were in when Arteta arrived.
+Two of those victories were in the FA Cup, with a run of four successive Premier League draws leaving the club in 10th place, one position higher than they were when Arteta arrived.

 A lack of cutting edge in front of goal is seen as one of the key reasons behind the Gunners’ patchy form.
 Only Sheffield United have scored fewer goals than Arsenal in the top half of the Premier League, while they have only scored more than once in three of Arteta’s nine games in charge.